rawnet/vebra_api/README.md

   def remote_file_url=(url)
     # handle saving the remote file locally
     # it is highly recommended that you do *not* simply link to the remote url within your app
+    # if you use Carrierwave, you don't need to define this method
   end
 end
 ```